KSmith8888/Restaurant-Frontend/README.md

-#The public portion of a restaurant website and management app
+# Restaurant-Public

 https://ksmith8888.github.io/Restaurant-Public/

+The public portion of a restaurant website and management app

 Attribution: